(Info from: https://us.fulbrightonline.org/applicants/getting-started)

 The quality and feasibility of your Statement of Grant Purpose are very important in the selection process for the Research Grant.
 Your proposal should show the selection committee that you have the qualifications to successfully execute the project.

 IIE defines dependent as (1) a spouse, or (2) a relative (child, parent, sibling) who is financially dependent on the grantee.
 The dependent must accompany the grantee abroad for at least 80% of the grant period in order to receive the dependent benefit.
 In some countries, a modest dependent’s allowance may be available.
 Transportation and insurance are not provided for dependents.

 Grantees must provide evidence that health insurance, including emergency medical evacuation, has been obtained for their accompanying dependents.
 Grantees who plan to take dependents must, as a condition of the grant, submit a statement of their ability to finance transportation and, if necessary, maintenance support for them.

 Dependent support varies by country and may not be available in your target country.
 Please check the specific requirements for your target country for more information.

-TC students who do not meet the enrolment requirement above (e.g. students graduating in Spring 2021) are welcome to apply as at-large candidates.
+TC students who do not meet the above enrollment requirements (e.g. students commencing their degree program in Spring 2022) are welcome to apply as at-large candidates.
 A list of resources for putting together your applications can be found under the "Application Components & Resources" tab here.
-You are also welcome to attend the webinar sessions in March, May, and July 2021.
+You are also welcome to attend the webinar sessions in March, April, and July 2022.

-At this time, only current students who meet the following three requirements can apply through TC:
+At this time, only current students who meet the following requirements can apply through TC: